MeruvaUshasree/Media-Mint-Microservice/README.md

 ## Description

-mm-microservice is a microservice used to fetch the API and store the data in the Database, Publish the User data to the frontend and update the data in the table.
+Media-Mint-Microservice is a nest.js application used to fetch the API and store the data in the Database, Publish the User data to the frontend and update the data in the table.

 ## Note: